TannerUptegrove/EndeavorOSJourney/README.md

 # EndeavorOSJourney

-Config Files and a Basic Guide to using EndeavorOS.
+Config files and a basic guide to using EndeavorOS.